 Buyer’s Guide: How to Choose Winter Gloves

 “Winter gloves” is a massive category that encompasses many different types and styles.
-The recommendations that we have included on this list represent a broad spectrum of options, and it can be tricky to identify the best pair for you.
+The recommendations that we’ve included on this list represent a broad spectrum of options, and it can be tricky to identify the best pair for you.

 When choosing a pair of winter gloves, there are many important factors to consider.
-In this handy how-to-choose guide, we will break down each of these factors to help you streamline — and hopefully enjoy — the selection process.
+In this handy how-to-choose guide, we break down each of these factors to help you streamline — and hopefully enjoy — the selection process.

-Active vs. Passive Use
+Active and Passive Activities

 If you’ll be using your gloves strictly to keep your hands warm while commuting or walking outside, dexterity and workability are less important.
 If this is the case for you, we recommend gloves that are warm and well-insulated.